reframejs/reframe/docs/overview.template.md

 mkdir -p ~/tmp/reframe-playground/pages
 ~~~

-2. We then create a new JavaScript file `~/tmp/reframe-playground/pages/HelloPage.html.js` that exports a page config:
+2. Then we create a new JavaScript file `~/tmp/reframe-playground/pages/HelloWorldPage.html.js` that exports a page config:

 ~~~js
 import React from 'react';